Director Nigel Pitts

 Steve actively works with start up businesses to reach break even and move into profit as well as building great culture companies alongside entrepreneurial people and commercialising innovative life changing technologies.

-Dr Ian Thompson - Senior Lecturer (Part-Time)
+Dr Ian Thompson - Reader in Medical Device Innovation (Part-Time)

 Dr Thompson, Medical Device Innovation Centre at the Dental Institute, joined the DITC in late 2016 in a part-time role where the emphasis on his work will be on Innovation and Technology.